atoms315/candidate-pack-microsites/README.md

 ## What all three directions commit to

-- The salary band published up front — £115,000–£142,000, level E5, stated as
+- The salary band published up front
-  non-negotiable with the reason why.
 - Every interview stage named, timed, attributed to a person, and paired with **what we look for** at that stage.
 - A section headed **Honest caveats**: the legacy codebase, the refactors that